History of Middlesbrough F.C.: Southgate, relegation and life in the football league (2006–10)

 On 4 May, McClaren was chosen to take over as the manager of the England national team after the 2006 World Cup.
 Martin O'Neill, Tony Mowbray and Alan Curbishley had been linked with the manager's job at Middlesbrough, with Steve Gibson expecting whoever took over to achieve a Champions League place in the near future.
 Gibson then looked within his own club and decided to make club captain Gareth Southgate the next manager of Middlesbrough F.C.
 Southgate signed a five-year contract and decided to finish his playing career, at the age of 35, to focus entirely on his new job.
 This made him the second youngest manager in the Premiership at the time.
 His appointment was controversial as he does not currently possess the coaching qualifications required to manage a Premiership football club.
 However, at a Premier League meeting on 22 November 2006, Southgate was granted a dispensation to continue in his role until the end of the season, during which time it was announced that he will study for the Uefa Pro A Licence.

 George Boateng was appointed captain.
-Several players, including Jimmy Floyd Hasselbaink, Franck Queudrue and Doriva left the club in the summer while left sided Argentine Julio Arca was signed from local rivals Sunderland A.F.C. for a fee of £1.75m, and young Frenchman Hérold Goulon from Olympique Lyonnais on a three-year deal.
+Several players, including Jimmy Floyd Hasselbaink, Franck Queudrue and Doriva left the club in the summer while left sided Argentine Julio Arca was signed from local rivals Sunderland for a fee of £1.75m, and young Frenchman Hérold Goulon from Olympique Lyonnais on a three-year deal.

 Southgate's competitive debut started with a 3–2 defeat to newly promoted Reading.
 After a 4–0 loss against Portsmouth, Southgate signed two international defenders to strengthen up his backline.
 England international Jonathan Woodgate joined his home-town team on loan from Real Madrid, Chelsea's German international centreback Robert Huth, and Charlton Athletic's Jamaican international striker Jason Euell were all signed in the closing days of the transfer window.

 First Team coach Steve Round left the club on 15 December 2006 following a "difference in philosophy and ideas" with Gareth Southgate, and was replaced by Colin Cooper.

 Lee Dong-Gook arrived from Pohang Steelers in the January transfer window, while Ray Parlour, Ugo Ehiogu and Massimo Maccarone all left the club for free.